-- 415. EXPERIMENTAL PSYCHOLOGY II.
+415. EXPERIMENTAL PSYCHOLOGY II.
 (3, 0, 3).
 Advanced discussion and application of experimental methodology and statistical analysis.
-Students perform research projects following graduate school and APA quidelines.
-Fa, Sp.
-Prereq: PSYC 315. - 425(G).
+Students perform research projects following graduate school and APA guidelines.
+Prereq: PSYC 315.

+425(G).
 PHYSIOLOGICAL PSYCHOLOGY I. (3, 0, 3).
-The structure and function of the physiological mechanisms underlying behavior as revealed by neuroanatomy and neurochemistry.
+Structure and function of the physiological mechanisms underlying behavior as revealed by neuroanatomy and neurochemistry.
 Mechanisms involved in sensation, movement, states of consciousness, and motivation.
 Laboratory exercises include neuroanatomical localization.
-Fa.
 Prereq: Biol 122.
-6 hours of Psychology or permission of Instructor. - 426(G).
+6 hours of Psychology or permission of Instructor.

+426(G).
 PHYSIOLOGICAL PSYCHOLOGY II.
 (3, 0, 3).
 Behavior aspects governed by physiological mechanisms.
 Motivational behaviors, emotions, learning and memory, and psychopathology.
-Sp.
-Prereq: PSYC 425(G). - 431.
-PSYCHOLOGICAL COUNSELING.
+Prereq: PSYC 425(G).

+431. PSYCHOLOGICAL COUNSELING.
 (3, 0, 3).
-An introduction to problems presented to the counselor in the adjustment of the individual and the management and solution of problems.
-Sp.
-Prereq: 9 hours of Psychology. - 435.
-PRINCIPLES OF LEARNING.
+Introduction to problems presented to the counselor in the adjustment of the individual and the management and solution of problems.
+Prereq: 9 hours of Psychology.

+435. PRINCIPLES OF LEARNING.
 (3, 0, 3).
-A study of selected theories and topics such as reinforcement, punishment and discrimination in animal learning and of issues relating to human memory and learning.
-Fa, Sp.
-Prereq: 12 hrs. of Psychology. - 442.
-PSYCHOLOGICAL MEASUREMENT.
+Study of selected theories and topics such as reinforcement, punishment and discrimination in animal learning and of issues relating to human memory and learning.
+Prereq: 12 hours of Psychology.

+442. PSYCHOLOGICAL MEASUREMENT.
 (3, 0, 3).
 Overview of the rationale, methodology, and content of psychological measurement instruments.
-Fa, Sp.
-Prereq: STAT 214, 6 hrs. of Psychology. - 445.
-ABNORMAL PSYCHOLOGY.
+Prereq: PSYC 315, 6 hours of Psychology.

+445. ABNORMAL PSYCHOLOGY.
 (3, 0, 3).
 Surveys diagnosis, treatment, and prevention of abnormalities in the mental development of the individual.
-Fa, Sp, Su.
-Prereq: 9 hours of psychology. - 455.
-HUMAN PSYCHOLOGICAL DEVELOPMENT.
+Prereq: 9 hours of psychology.

+455. HUMAN PSYCHOLOGICAL DEVELOPMENT.
 (3, 0, 3).
-For psychology majors.
 Study of the life cycle from birth to death with emphasis on the major theories of growth, development and aging.
-Fa, Sp.
-Prereq: 9 hours of Psychology. - 465.
-INTRODUCTION TO CLINICAL PSYCHOLOGY.
+Prereq: 9 hours of Psychology.
+Restr: psychology majors.

+465. INTRODUCTION TO CLINICAL PSYCHOLOGY.
 (3, 0, 3).
 Clinical methods and procedures in the treatment of individuals and groups.
 Includes class meetings and placement at a local mental health agency.
-Fa, Sp.
-Prereq: 15 hrs. of Psychology.
-Course open to psychology majors or minors. - 497-498.
+Prereq: 15 hours of Psychology.
+Restr: Course open to psychology majors or minors.

+497,498.
 SPECIAL PROJECTS I, II.
 (3 ea.).
-Fa, Sp, Su.
 Prereq: 15 hours of psychology and permission of department head.